5 Flowering Drought-Tolerant Ground Cover Plants

-Replace your thirsty ground covers with these flowering, drought tolerant ones that are sure to add beauty to your garden while using less water.
+Replace your thirsty ground covers with these flowering, drought-tolerant plants that are sure to add beauty to your garden while using less water.

 For a carpet of beautiful flowers, moss phlox is hard to beat.
 Small needly-shaped leaves are covered in masses of flowers ranging from white, pink and purple throughout the spring.
 This flowering beauty isn’t fussy and can grow in acidic to alkaline soil and thrives in sandy, loam and clay soils.
 Moss phlox has one important requirement which is a spot in the garden that receives full sun.

 Ground covers can be quite versatile in the garden and moss phlox is no exception.
-It can grow in planting zones 2 – 9 and is often used in containers, rock gardens or allowed to spill over a raised bed.
+It can grow in planting zones 2 to 9 and is often used in containers, rock gardens or allowed to spill over a raised bed.
 Did I mention that the flowers are fragrant too?
 Check out the top 10 colorful ground cover plants.

 Adding yellow flowering plants is a great way to add a spot of sunshine to the garden, even on a cloudy day.
 The flowers of angelita daisy look like miniature suns with their yellow centers and rays.
 This clumping ground cover has dark green leaves that resemble grass.
 The flowers bloom from spring into early fall in zones 5 through 7 gardens.
 If you live in zone 8 or higher, this drought tolerant ground cover blooms all year long, with the heaviest blooms occurring in spring.